Will the Ruling Class Succeed in Sealing Off Social Media Tech from Dissenters Altogether?

 Perhaps conservatives might care to consider raising the Jolly Roger and attacking the root of the power, Intellectual Property.
 It is the destroyer of Prometheus and it must be contained, but not entirely eliminated (because Prometheus might need a bit restraint, at least for now).

 If they won’t let you play in their cities, Dan, it might be time to build your own.
-Eff their Intellectual Property! (so to speak)
+To Haides with their Intellectual Property! (so to speak)

 “Every aspect of technology is now being closed off to the conservative movement,” said Gainor, describing what happened to free speech platform Parler.
 “Conservatives can lose their credit card and have their bank shut down.
 We’ve moved into a world now where the corporate world works in complete conjunction with the left.”